ASCNet: Asymmetric Sampling Correction Network for Infrared Image Destriping: CONCLUSION

 \section{CONCLUSION}

-In this paper, we propose a novel asymmetric residual wavelet column correction network for IR image destriping.
-We introduce asymmetric sampling architecture to prevent excessive decoding of apriori features and facilitate image reconstruction performance.
-A residual discrete wavelet transform is introduced to aggregate noise characteristics and enrich image feature presentation during downsampling.
-Moreover, a residual column spatial self correction module is designed to guide the correction of stripe non-uniformity noise in images.
+In this paper, we propose a novel asymmetric sampling correction network for IR image destriping.
+Based on the observation of semantic crosstalk with stripe noise, we introduce pixel shuffle as an upsampler to prevent excessive decoding of apriori features and promote cross-level semantic articulation.
+We also propose the residual Haar discrete wavelet transform as a downsampler to incorporate stripe-directional prior knowledge and data-driven semantic interaction, enhancing the presentation of image features.
+Moreover, a column non-uniformity correction module is designed to enhance remote dependence of column characteristics in the global context.
 Extensive experiments demonstrate that the proposed method performs well against the state-of-the-art methods in both synthetic and real settings.
 We also confirm its effectiveness in enhancing the precision of the downstream IRSTD task.

+\begin{IEEEbiography}[{ }]{Shuai Yuan} received the B.S. degree from Xi'an Technological University, Xi'an, China, in 2019.
+He is currently pursuing a Ph.D. degree at Xidian University, Xi’an, China.
+He is currently studying at the University of Melbourne as a visiting student, working closely with Dr. Naveed Akhtar.
+His research interests include infrared image understanding, remote sensing, and deep learning. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Hanlin Qin} received the B.S and Ph.D. degrees from Xidian University, Xi'an, China, in 2004 and 2010.
+He is currently a full professor at the School of Optoelectronic Engineering, Xidian University.
+He authored or co-authored more than 100 scientific articles.
+His research interests include target detection, human-computer interaction, and photonic chip. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Xiang Yan} received the B.S and Ph.D. degrees from Xidian University, Xi'an, China, in 2012 and 2018.
+He was a visiting Ph.D.
+Student with the School of Computer Science and Software Engineering, Australia, from 2016 to 2018, working closely with Prof. Ajmal Mian.
+He is currently an associate professor at Xidian University, Xi'an, China.
+His current research interests include image processing, computer vision and deep learning. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Shiqi Yang} received the B.S. degree in electronic science and technology from Xidian University, Shanxi, China, in 2022.
+He is currently pursuing the M.S. degree with Xidian University.
+His current research interests include deep learning, image destriping, and infrared small target detection. \end{IEEEbiography}

+\begin{IEEEbiography} [{ }]{Shuowen Yang} received the B.S. degree in electronic science and technology in 2016 and the Ph.D. degree in physical electronics in 2023, both from Xidian University.
+During pursuing the Ph.D. degree, he studied in the University of Granada from 2021 to 2022, working closely with Prof. Rafael Molina. \end{IEEEbiography}